excellalabs/xluhco/README.md

 See the [Adapting.md](Adapting.md) guide for advice on how to use this project to host your own URL shortener at your own domain.

-## Contributing to This Project
+## Issue?
+Idea?
+Code to Contribute?

-Check out the [Contributing.md](Contributing.md) document for guidelines on how to build the project, submit PRs, etc.
+Check out the [Contributing.md](Contributing.md) document for guidelines on how to raise issues, build the project, submit PRs, etc.

 ## How This Works